Human-to-Robot Handovers

 Teams are ranked by the benchmark score.

-For reference, we provide the scores obtained by the CORSMAL baseline (see article in IEEE Robotics and Automation Letters, 2020).
+We provide the scores obtained by the CORSMAL baseline (see article in IEEE Robotics and Automation Letters, 2020) only for references, as the computation of various scores has been revised and updated for the qualification.

 Benchmark scores